MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-7-implement-the-synchronous-outbound-handler-for-the-echo-adapter.md

 </EchoStringsResponse>
 ```

- When parsing the incoming WCF request message, you can use the <xref:System.Xml.XmlDictionaryReader> to retrieve content within the WCF message; when composing the WCF response message, you can use the <xref:System.Xml.XmlWriter> to do so.
+ When parsing the incoming WCF request message, you can use the `System.Xml.XmlDictionaryReader` to retrieve content within the WCF message; when composing the WCF response message, you can use the `System.Xml.XmlWriter` to do so.

 ## Implementing the IOutboundHandler
- You will implement the Execute method of the <xref:Microsoft.ServiceModel.Channels.Common.IOutboundHandler>.
-First, gets a <xref:Microsoft.ServiceModel.Channels.Common.OperationMetadata> object based on the input message action.
+ You implement the Execute method of the `Microsoft.ServiceModel.Channels.Common.IOutboundHandler`.
+First, gets a `Microsoft.ServiceModel.Channels.Common.OperationMetadata` object based on the input message action.
 Then, parses the incoming WCF message and executes the associated echo functionality based on each operation.
 Finally, creates an outgoing WCF response message by using the format of outgoing message body.

 #### To implement the Execute method of the EchoAdapterOutboundHandler class